CF Benchmarks

 Market Performance Update

 Digital assets reversed sharply week-on-week (w/w) with every CME CF Single Asset Series benchmark declining between -4.0% and -8.9%.
 Bitcoin fell -4.7% w/w, trimming its year-to-date (YTD) tally even further to just +0.7%, while Ether dropped -8.9% (YTD -1.8%), leaving ETH underperforming BTC by -4.2 percentage points (pp) on the week.
 Among higher-beta majors, Cardano was the relative ‘defensive’ in a down tape, at -4.0% w/w (+2.3% YTD), while XRP also held within the upper end of the weekly loss band, with -4.7% w/w to stand +1.7% YTD.
 At the other end of the distribution, Ether was the laggard at -8.9%, reinforcing the notion that the drawdown was not merely a broad risk-off move but also a repricing of platform-beta.
-The swings versus the prior Weekly Index Highlights edition is material: BTC moved from +4.2% to -4.7% (a -9.0 pp shift), and ETH moved from +7.0% to -8.9% (a -15.9 pp shift).
+The swings versus the prior Weekly Index Highlights edition are material: BTC moved from +4.2% to -4.7% (a -9.0 pp shift), and ETH moved from +7.0% to -8.9% (a -15.9 pp shift).
 Unfortunately for near-term sentiment, these are consistent with an abrupt compression of risk appetite, much more than a marginal drift lower.

 Volatility Analysis